Welcome to DSR!

 Do I have to speak or understand Danish?

-Some of our instructors are willing and able to instruct in English, but unfortunately, we are unable to guarantee instruction in languages other than Danish.
+Most of our instructors are willing and able to instruct in English, but unfortunately, we are unable to guarantee instruction in languages other than Danish.
 Besides the problem of understanding the instructors, for safety reasons we require that every rower be able to understand and follow the commands given in Danish.
 This means that you will have to know some Danish before you start at DSR.
+You can speed up the process by familiarizing yourself with the Danish rowing commands.

 What activities do you offer?